Audio Video Interleave: DV AVI

 Type 1 is actually the newer of the two types.
 Microsoft made the "type" designations, and decided to name their older VfW-compatible version "Type 2", which only furthered confusion about the two types.
 In the late 1990s through early 2000s, most professional-level DV software, including non-linear editing programs, only supported Type 1.
 One notable exception was Adobe Premiere, which only supported Type 2.
 High-end FireWire controllers usually captured to Type 1 only, while "consumer" level controllers usually captured to Type 2 only.
 Software is and was available for converting Type 1 AVIs to Type 2, and vice versa, but this is a time-consuming process.

-Many current FireWire controllers still only capture to one or the other type.
-However, almost all current DV software supports both Type 1 and Type 2 editing and rendering, including Adobe Premiere.
-Thus, many of today's users are unaware of the fact that there are two types of DV AVI files.
-In any event, the debate continues as to which – Type 1 or Type 2 – if either, is better.
+Many FireWire controllers only captured to one or the other type.
+However, almost all relevant software supports both Type 1 and Type 2 editing and rendering, including Adobe Premiere.
+Thus, many users are unaware of the fact that there are two types of DV AVI files.